SeboLab/vector-robot/README.md

 * `/behavior/lift_height`: Receives a `Float32` message and sets Vector's lift to the desired height.
 This is clamped between 0.0 (representing the bottom position) and 1.0 (representing the top position)
 * `/behavior/go_to_pose`: Receives a `Pose` message and goes to the specified position.
 Note that the `angle_z`, `angle`, and `pitch` properties are ignored; quarternion values should be used instead.

+#### Low-level motor control

+* `/motors/head`: Receives a `Float32` message to set Vector's head motor speed.
+Positive values represent up, negative values represent down.
+Measured in rad/sec.
+* `/motors/lift`: Receives a `Float32` message to set Vector's lift motor speed.
+Positive values represent up, negative values represent down.
+Measured in rad/sec.
+* `/motors/wheels`: Receives a `Drive` message and sets the velocity of the left and right treads in mm/sec.
+* `/motors/stop`: Receives a boolean value of `True` to stop all motors

 #### Media and animations

+* `/anim/play`: Plays an animation, via a `String` message containing an animation name.
+See [here](./animations.md) for a full list of animation names.
+* `/anim/play_trigger`: Plays an animation trigger, via a `String` message containing an animation trigger name.
+See [here](./animations.md#animation-trigger-list) for a full list of animation trigger names.
 * `/behavior/say_text`: Receives a `String` message with text to synthesize into speech
 * `/behavior/eye_color`: Receives a custom `Color` message and changes Vector's eye color accordingly
-* `/anim/play`: Plays an animation, via a `String` message containing an animation name
-* `/anim/play_trigger`: Plays an animation trigger, via a `String` message containing an animation trigger name
 * `/audio/play`: Receives a `String` message containing the absolute path of a `.wav` file and plays it.
-Audio format must be 8000-16025 hz, 16 bits, 1 channel.
+Audio format must be 8000-16025 Hz, 16-bit, mono.
-* `/audio/vol`: Recieves an integer 0-100 and sets the audiovolume accordingly.
-Note that this must be sent before a message is passed onto `/audio/vol` to play a file with the set volume; it does not modify sounds that are currently playing.
+* `/audio/vol`: Recieves an integer 0-100 and sets the audio volume accordingly.
+This must be sent before a message is passed onto `/audio/vol` to play a file with the set volume; it does not modify sounds that are currently playing.
 * `/screen/color`: Receives a `Color` message and sets Vector's screen to the chosen color for the specified duration.
-Default is 5 seconds.
 * `/screen/image`: Receives an `String` message containing the absolute path on an image and displays it on Vector's screen.
 Resizes image as necessary
 * `/screen/display_duration`: Receives a `Float32` to set the display duration for colors and images on the screen.
 This must be set before publishing to `/screen` subtopics to take effect.

-#### Low-level motor control

-* `/motors/head`: Receives a `Float32` message to set Vector's head motor speed.
-Positive values represent up, negative values represent down.
-Measured in rad/sec.
-* `/motors/lift`: Receives a `Float32` message to set Vector's lift motor speed.
-Positive values represent up, negative values represent down.
-Measured in rad/sec.
-* `/motors/wheels`: Receives a `Drive` message and sets the velocity of the left and right treads in mm/sec.
-* `/motors/stop`: Receives a boolean value of `True` to stop all motors
+Default is 5 seconds.

 ## Custom Messages